 A detailed report on the reunion appears on my blog (Please Click here to read).
 If you study all the photographs taken both at formal and informal events, you will hardly observe anyone playing ‘Pocket Billiards’.
 It could all be courtesy the taunts our classmates received.
 We did not even spare our teachers – especially the new entrants- from similar taunts.

 Why do men put their hands in pockets?
 Body language experts and psychologists have different takes on the issue.
 Is it that they are obsessed with their family treasures?
 Some experts opine that that there is a subconscious male urge to perpetually hold on to one’s genitals.
-But holding on to one’s genitals in public is surely an indecent social display and the only way to be close to their genitals is by way of putting their hands in their pockets.
-It could be that they are scared that their family treasures would fall off or someone would steal them!
+But holding on to one’s genitals in public is an indecent social display.
+It could be that they are scared that their family treasures might fall off or someone might steal them!

 One of the most evolved part of human anatomy is our hand – with the wrist, palm and the five fingers.
 The relationship between our hands and our brain has been well established by scientists.
 In fact, our hands have become another communication tool.